gelin/netvalue-code-challenge/README.md

 Run `./gradlew build` (or `gradlew.bat build` on Windows).
 The resulting JAR file appears under the `build/libs` folder.

+### Run

+Run `java -jar build/libs/codechallenge-*[!plain].jar` (jar file which doesn't ends with `plain.jar`).
+This is executable JAR.
+It starts HTTP server on port 8080.
+The database is created as `data.*.db` files in the current directory by default.

 ## REST API

 ### Authorization